 The Ntimed Project is comprised of three packages:

-ntimed-clientis run on “leaf nodes”.
+ntimed-client is run on “leaf nodes”.
 Its job is to talk to upstream NTP servers and adjust the local clock.
 The preview release of

 ntimed-client happened in December of 2014, and the first release of the code happened in April of 2015.

 ntimed-slave is run in the “middle layers”.
 Its job is to query upstream servers, adjust the local clock, and to provide time to downstream

 ntimed-master runs at the top layer.
 Its job is to talk to reference clocks and to provide time to clients and slaves.
+The preview release of